- Diviner's sage

 For Healthcare Professionals

 Salvia divinorum, a type of sage, has been cultivated by the Mazatec people of Mexico for centuries for use as a hallucinogen during religious ceremonies.
 Chewing or smoking the leaves can cause depersonalization, visual changes, altered perceptions, and feelings of metamorphosis into objects (1).
-The plant was also reported to have antidepressant effects (4).
-Salvinorin A, a hallucinogenic compound found in the plant, was shown to have deleterious effects on learning and memory (13) (14).
+The plant was also reported to have antidepressant effects (4) and one of its major compounds Salvinorin A showed deleterious effects on learning and memory (13) (14).

-There are adverse effects reported due to abuse.
+Several adverse effects have been reported with misuse and abuse of salvia.
 Some states have considered legislation to ban consumption of this herb and it is illegal in Australia, Finland and Denmark.
-Salvia divinorum should not be confused with the other sages used for cooking and medicinal purposes, such as Salvia officinalis, the common sage.
+S. divinorum should not be confused with the other plants used for cooking and medicinal purposes, such as Salvia officinalis, the common sage.

 Salvinorin A, the active ingredient in Salvia divinorum, is a kappa opioid receptor agonist (6).
 It is a naturally occurring psychoactive compound and is being investigated as a treatment for diseases that produce hallucinations, such as schizophrenia and dementia (1).
 Salvinorin A can regulate dopamine levels and has been suggested as a potential treatment for stimulant abuse (5).
 Salvia divinorum may help to alleviate depression (4).

-- Use of salvia by itself or in combination with alcoholic beverages and other drugs can cause neurologic, cardiovascular, and gastrointestinal effects (7).
+- Use of salvia by itself or in combination with alcoholic beverages and other drugs can cause neurologic, cardiovascular and gastrointestinal effects (7), as well as acute phase symptoms including visual and auditory hallucinations (18).

 - A 15-year-old man with a history of salvia and marijuana use needed emergency psychiatric service following acute onset of mental status changes characterized by paranoia, blunted affect, thought blocking and slow speech (9).